Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

 Hawaii Lifeguard Surf Instructors (Kona, Big Island)

 Run by certified Hawaii lifeguards, which is a meaningful credential.
-Lessons happen at Kahaluu Beach Park, which is a calm protected bay.
+Lessons at Kahaluu Beach Park, which is a calm protected bay.
 Kids 6+.

 Hanalei Surf Academy (Kauai)

 Hanalei Bay in summer is the easiest beginner spot on Kauai.
 Hanalei Surf Academy is the longest-running school in town and the one most local parents recommend.
-Avoid Kauai's North Shore lessons in winter; the swells get serious.
+Avoid Kauai's North Shore lessons in winter.
+The swells get serious.

 What to Bring to a Kids' Surf Lesson